-Governors Island offers a diverse array of arts, cultural and recreational activities for visitors of all ages to enjoy.
-A full list of programs are below.
+Governors Island is open seasonally for visitors and offers a diverse array of arts, cultural and recreational activities for all to enjoy.

 SPECIAL EVENTS AND PROGRAMS